colebrookson/marine-pop-ecol/assignments/biodiv-sample.md

 ---
 permalink: /assignments/biodiv-sample/
 layout: single
-title: Biodiversity Sampling Assignment Overview
+title: Field Sampling Assignment Overview
 author_profile: false
 classes: wide
 excerpt: We will collect organisms from the field and ask questions about how diversity differs according to environment.